streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Concepts/_index.md

 ## AzkarraApplication

-The `AzkarraApplication` is the top-level concept which is used to bootstrap an Azkarra Streams application.
+The `AzkarraApplication` is the top-level concept that is used to bootstrap an Azkarra Streams application.

-Its main responsibility is to initialize an AzkarraContext using a user-defined configuration which describe the `StreamsExecutionEnvironment`s and the streams applications to be executed.
+Its main responsibility is to initialize an AzkarraContext using a user-defined configuration which describes the `StreamsExecutionEnvironment`s and the streams applications to be executed.

 The AzkarraApplication is also responsible for deploying an embedded HTTP server (if enable) which exposes the REST endpoints that can be used to manage registered topologies and to run streams instances.